whole-tale/wt-design-docs/mockups/tale-publishing/README.rst

 2. Published Tales can be round-tripped: A Tale can be published, then imported back into a WholeTale environment, modified, and re-published
 3. Tales will include detailed provenance information so that the reader of the Tale understands how the filesystem artifacts contained within each tale relate to one another
 4. Published Tales have to work outside the WT environment (to at least some degree)
+5. Tales should function as first-class, citable research products

 Approach
 --------